nreinig3/anomaly-detection-capstone/README.md

 *Figure 1: Transformer flowchart showing encoder, bottleneck and decoder regions.*

 My transformer model uses an encoder to build a latent representation of the image inputs and a decoder to reconstruct them.
-Anomalies were identified by quantifying the deviation between layers of the encoder and layers of the decoder (reconstruction error), with the expectation that anomalies would have a higher error values.
+Anomalies were identified by quantifying the deviation between layers of the encoder and layers of the decoder (reconstruction error), with the expectation that anomalies would have a higher deviation.

 ##### *DINOv2 Pre-Trained ViT Encoder*
 pre-trained Vision Transformer (ViT) as our encoder.
 Pre-trained ViTs have been found to